Rosen's no-go theorem for regular categories: Synthetic is not analytic

 in $\comma{J}{\clC}$; thus, in $\comma{J}{\clC}$ the class of regular epimorphisms is not stable under pullback: so, $\comma{J}{\clC}$ is not regular.

 Verifying \ref{c_1} and \ref{c_2} is almost immediate: a regular epimorphism $u : P\to Q$ is an arrow that appears in a coequaliser

 When $u,f,g$ are morphisms of $\comma{J}{\clC}$, the same diagram remains a coequaliser in $\comma{J}{\clC}$ when every vertex is endowed with a diagram to $\clC$.
 Now, a similar argument shows that a pullback in $\comma{J}{\clC}$ is computed as in $\clC$.
-(This can also be rephrased as a property of the functor $S$ of \autoref{def_synth}). \end{proof}
+(This can also be rephrased as a property of the functor $S$ of \autoref{def_synth}). \end{proof} From this, the claim in Theorem \ref{nogo} easily follows.